Cow urine: Folk medicine

+Consuming cow urine is used as folk medicine in some cultures.
+The purported medicinal benefits of cow urine lack scientific substantiation and rigorous empirical evidence.
+Claims suggesting that cow urine can cure various ailments or possess unique therapeutic properties are not supported by robust clinical trials or research.

 Some Hindus claim that cow urine has a special significance as a medicinal drink.
 Among other usage, urine therapy is used for the medicinal purposes as a system of alternative medicine popularized by British naturopath John W. Armstrong in the early 20th century based on the metaphorical misreading of the Hebrew Biblical Proverb 5:15.
 His widely sold book inspired the writing of Manav mootra (Gujarati: Urine therapy; 1959) by Gandhian social reformer Raojibhai Manibhai Patel, and many later works, which often reference Shivambu Kalpa, a treatise on the pharmaceutical value of urine.
 However, according to medical anthropologist Joseph Alter, the practices of sivambu (drinking one's own urine) and amaroli recommended by modern Indian practitioners of urine therapy are closer to the ones propounded by Armstrong than traditional ayurveda or yoga, or even the practices described in Shivambu Kalpa.

-According to 1971 study by NASA, the urine is an aqueous solution of greater than 95% water, urea 9.3 g/L, chloride 1.87 g/L, sodium 1.17 g/L, potassium 0.750 g/L, creatinine 0.670 g/L and other dissolved ions, inorganic and organic compounds.
-The purported medicinal benefits of cow urine lack scientific substantiation and rigorous empirical evidence.
-Claims suggesting that cow urine can cure various ailments or possess unique therapeutic properties are not supported by robust clinical trials or research.

 Cow urine is also used in Myanmar and Nigeria as a folk medicine.
 In Nigeria, a concoction of leaves of tobacco, garlic and lemon basil juice, rock salt and cow urine is used in an attempt to treat convulsions in children.
 This has resulted in the death of several children from respiratory depression.